In June we saw the release of the latest version of the Food Safety Management Standard, ISO 22000.

 Upgrading a Management System can seem like a daunting task but you are not alone – QMS can support you throughout the entire process.
 If you already have an ISO 22000 Management System in place which is certified by QMS, rest assured that we will be in contact with you to discuss your options in the coming months.

-To find out more about the upgrade or to discuss your ISO 22000 requirements, please contact one of our experienced Certification Advisors on 0333 344 3646.
+To find out more about the upgrade or to discuss your ISO 22000 requirements, please contact one of our experienced Certification Development Consultants on 0333 344 3646 or email our team.